kel196/kel196.github.io/index.md

 Find out more about Kelvin's research and publications [here](#peer-reviewed-publications).

 You can find him on LinkedIn [here](https://www.linkedin.com/in/wongkelvin), and on Twitter [here](https://twitter.com/kel_196).

-If you would like to discuss a research collaboration with Kelvin, or would like him to come and give a talk, please contact [KWong@penguinrandomhouse.co.uk](mailto:KWong@penguinrandomhouse.co.uk).

 ---
 ## Contact